DerEingerostete/StreamPi-Hue/README.md

 </p>

 ## A StreamPi Plugin
-StreamPi Hue is a small plugin that allows the control of a Hue lights via the StreamPi.
+StreamPi Hue is a small plugin that allows the control of your Philips Hue lights via StreamPi.

 ## Features
 - Toggle Lights or Groups on / off